 To make your breathing better, you MUST take your medicine as explained below.
 Following these instructions puts more of the medicine into your lungs.
-This will open your air passages and help you breathe easier and feel better.
+This will open up your air passages and help you breathe easier and feel better.
 You need to ask your health-care provider or pharmacist how many puffs of medicine your metered-dose inhaler (MDI) has when it is full.
-You need to keep track of how many puffs of medicine you take everyday, so you can have your MDI refilled before you run out of medicine.
-Before using your MDI, please read the priming or preparing instructions.
-Your MDI should be cleaned once a week.
-See the instructions on cleaning your MDI.
+You need to keep track of how many puffs of medicine you take every day, so you can have your MDI refilled before you run out of medicine.
+Before using the MDI, please read the priming or preparing instructions.
+Your MDI and spacer should be cleaned once a week.

+See instructions on cleaning your MDI.